Introduction

 Ecosystem Fit

-Key Features to Consider in a CI/CD Tool
+Key Features to Consider in Jenkins Alternatives

 Cloud-Native Capabilities